lprekon/lprekon.github.io/content/simd_benchmarking/index.md

 On the left we have the main workhorse loop of our spline calculations, and on the right is a portion of the assembly code for that loop.
 One thing jumps out immediately: **we're only using 128-bit SIMD operations, instead of the expected 512-bit**.
 In [x86 assembly SIMD operations](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions), the `XMM` mneumonic is used to refer to 128-bit registers; `YMM` refers to 256-bit registers, and `ZMM` refers to 512-bit registers.

-In our code, we set the constant `SIMD_WIDTH = 8`, which is then passed to the rust simd code to control how many values get packed together.
+In our code, we set the constant `SIMD_WIDTH = 8`, which is then passed to the Rust SIMD code to control how many values get packed together.
 Since our code says to pack together 8 64-bit values, and 8x64=512, we'd expect to see `ZMM` littered throughout our assembly, but it's missing.
 Since we see `XMM` throughout, we can deduce that the code is only using 128-bit operations

 It turns out, this is a feature, not a bug.
 Recall that we're using the Rust's **portable** SIMD module - by design, if the CPU for which we're compiling can't handle any of the SIMD operations we've requested, the compiler will replace them with operations the CPU *can* handle.
 Even though [most modern x86 CPUs](https://en.wikipedia.org/wiki/AVX-512#CPUs_with_AVX-512) have 512-bit registers, not every x86 CPU in existence has the circuitry to perform 512-bit operations, and so by default the rust compiler will assume 512-bit operations aren't available.
 To prove to ourselves this is true, we can get `rustc` (the rust compiler) to tell us what sort of machine it's compiling for, and what CPU features it believes are available